augmt/bytesize/README.md

 # File Metadata Microservice

-File Metadata Microservice returns any file's size in bytes.
+File Metadata Microservice is a REST API which returns any file's size in bytes.

 ## Resources